 The terms of the Income Protection Cover in super will apply to your Supplementary Income Protection Insurance, except the terms specific to cover in super will not apply.
-As an example, the requirement to meet temporary incapacity to be entitled to a monthly benefit doesn't apply.
+As an example, the requirement to meet the SIS definition of temporary incapacity to be entitled to a monthly benefit doesn't apply.